UAlbertaALTLab/dictionary-database/docs/MD.md

     - Store this in the main entry, on the sense from MD.
   - _user_: original, except with Cree words corrected
     - Store this in the main entry.

+## RapidWordsClasses

+A semicolon-delimited list of rapid word classes that apply to this entry.
+Each class corresponds to a index in the [RapidWordsIndices](#RapidWordsIndices) field.

+## RapidWordsIndices

+A semicolon-delimited list of indices for the rapid word classes that apply to this entry.
+Each index corresponds to a rapid words class in the [RapidWordsClasses](#RapidWordsClasses) field.

+## English_POS

+The English definition, with each word tagged for part of speech.

+* The tag is appended to the end of each word in the format `_{TAG}`, **ex:** `The_DET`, indicating that the word _The_ is a determiner.
+* Items with no tag have the appended underscore but no tag.
+* Punctuation is also tagged with just the underscore, and no tag.

+## English_Search

+Contains a simplified version of the definition.
+The use of this field and how it was generated is currently unclear.